 - Enable Facebook Pixel server events via Facebook Conversions API

 Enable Pixel browser events

 To enable Fundraise Up to send Facebook Pixel browser events, first log into your Fundraise Up account, click on your organization name in the top bar, click Settings, and then click Marketing Pixels.
 In the Marketing Pixels Settings page, check the Facebook Pixel checkbox and click the Save Changes button.

-Once checked, your Fundraise Up Installation Code will automatically fire standard Facebook events to the Facebook pixel in the visitor's browser, along with some helpful parameters that correspond to actions that happen within the a Fundraise Up checkout.
+Once checked, your Fundraise Up Installation Code will automatically fire standard Facebook events to the Facebook pixel in the visitor's browser, along with some helpful parameters that correspond to actions that happen within the visitor's Fundraise Up checkout session.

 Fundraise Up will fire the following standard Facebook events, including the syntax and additional parameters, when the native integration is enabled:

 |Checkout Opened||InitiateCheckout||This event will fire for every visitor that views a donation checkout.
 Any visitors appearing in any of the other events will also appear here.|